thagreatjoel/Segment-Display/README.md

 - Pot pin 2 -> GND

 ---
+## Why I Made This?
+It all started when I saw a giant 7-segment display in a reel and thought, "i can totally make that!"..
+A few hours later, I was deep in EasyEDA on my phone. honestly, I like keeping it in front of my table to watch it having cool animations...

 >  This entire project, including the schematic and PCB routing, was fully designed and built on a mobile device using EasyEDA Web.